redsh4de/monero-site/docs/how-to-make-a-new-page.md

 Notes:
 - For nested routes, create folders: `src/pages/resources/my-page.astro` -> `/resources/my-page`.
+- If you need containers, UI elements, check if anything useful exists in `src/components/ui/`.
+Refer to [How to Use the UI Library](how-to-use-the-ui-library.md).
 - For dynamic routes, use `[...slug].astro` (see existing Moneropedia pages).

 ## Localization & titles